 At the risk of being disowned by my own family, I retell an incident involving my maternal grandfather William Rich.
-My grandfather was a wonderfully caring man, who's childhood in Wales was one marked with severe poverty.
-Upon coming to Canada at the age of 17, he had a dramatic spiritual conversion experience, in the Fifth Line Brethren church in Stayner, and became very zealous for telling others about Christ.
+My grandfather was a wonderfully caring man, whose childhood in Wales was one marked with severe poverty.
+Upon coming to Canada at the age of 17, he had a dramatic spiritual conversion experience in the Fifth Line Brethren church in Stayner Ont. and became very zealous for telling others about Christ.

-Later on in life, after my grandmother died, grandpa wanted nothing more than to travel; since he had been prevented from doing so, due to my grandmother having been unable to travel because of illness.
+Later in life, after my grandmother died, grandpa wanted nothing more than to travel; since he had been prevented from doing so as my grandmother was reluctant to travel due to compromised health.
 On one of these traveling adventures, grandpa accompanied my parents on a bus trip through the Pacific Northwest; a place he had always wanted to go.
 He had wanted so much to see the giant redwoods before he died.

-Unfortunately, grandpa wasn't the easiest person to travel with, as his own ideology and agenda would often intrude on other tour guests.
-Besides insisting that the entire bus join him in grace before every meal, regardless of other's religious convictions, he out did himself one day when the tour group went to an outdoor concert, and fireworks display.
+Unfortunately, grandpa wasn't the easiest person to travel with, as his own agenda would often intrude on other tour guests.
+Besides insisting that the entire bus join him in grace before every meal, regardless of other's religious convictions, he did himself out one day when the tour group went to an outdoor concert and fireworks display.

 Being an elderly man with heart issues, my mother secured a wheelchair for him to be pushed to the viewing area for the concert.

-It was a long way to the viewing area, and tough pushing that wheelchair for my parents, but they got grandfather to the specially designated wheelchair platform.
-In fact, they found themselves in the area, which contained the best seats in the house.
-Upon arrival, my grandfather suddenly, and loudly, announced how stiff he was from being forced to ride in the wheelchair.
+It was a long way in, and tough pushing that wheelchair for my parents, but they got grandfather to the specially designated wheelchair platform.
+In fact, they found themselves in the area which contained the best seats in the house.
+Upon arrival, my grandfather loudly announced how stiff he was from being "forced" to ride in the wheelchair.

 Grandpa then proceeded to demonstrate to the entire assembly of concert goers his flexibility, as he stood up, and used a safety rail to stretch his legs.
 Not very handicapped was he.
-We laugh about it now, but at the time my mother could have crawled away, and hid under a rock.
+We laugh about it now, but at the time my mother said she could have crawled away and hid under a rock.
 Relatives, you get what you get.
-Sometimes our relatives are great people; sometimes they are very interesting, and as already indicated, sometimes we'd like to trade them to another family.
+Sometimes our relatives are great people; sometimes they are very interesting, and as already indicated sometimes we'd like to trade them to another family.

-Jesus also had a very interesting extended family, (just read his genealogy sometime) not to mention his own immediate family not being without its own controversy.
-One such relative of Jesus' lived in the hill country of Judea in a small, little village.
-Zechariah and his wife Elizabeth were a God-fearing couple, whose greatest disappointment in life was that they were unable to conceive any children; particularly any sons to succeed them.
-As time passed, the expectations of any children, coming into their family, grew dimmer.
+Jesus also had a very interesting extended family, not to mention his own immediate family not being without its own controversy.
+One such relative of Jesus, lived in the hill country of Judea in a small little village.
+Zechariah and his wife Elizabeth were a Godfearing couple, whose greatest disappointment in life was that they were unable to conceive any children; particularly any sons to succeed them.
+As time passed, the expectations of any children coming into their family grew dimmer.

-Zechariah was a priest, and according to custom, different groupings of priests would be entrusted with the burning of incense in the "Holies of Holies" in the temple.
-Only one man was entrusted to go into the sacred chamber, and by lot, Zechariah was chosen for his first, and only trip behind the curtain, as you could only do this task once in your lifetime.
+Zechariah was a priest, and according to custom, different groupings of priests would be entrusted with the burning of incense in the "Holies of Holies" in the temple in Jerusalem.
+Only one man was entrusted to go into the sacred chamber, and by the drawing of lots, Zechariah was chosen for his first, and only trip behind the curtain, as you could only do this task once in your lifetime.
 While attending the incense, Gabriel the angel appeared to Zechariah, and told him his prayers for a son were about to be answered.